GSA/digitalgov.gov/content/events/2021/02/2021-02-25-artificial-intelligence-for-homeland-security-the-development-of-the-dhs-ai-strategy.md

 ---
-title: "Developing the Department of Homeland Security's Artificial Intellignce Strategy"
+title: "Developing the Department of Homeland Security's Artificial Intelligence Strategy"
 deck: If you are a federal employee, join us as the Department of Homeland Security presents their Department-wide AI Strategy.
 kicker: Artificial Intelligence